PhilipVigus/Learning-Notes/goal-tracking.md

 - Goal - Write up understanding of MVC
 - Goal - Work through https://github.com/makersacademy/skills-workshops/tree/master/week-3/dissecting-rack-middleware
 - Goal - If I have time, organise my online notes a little better

+# Week 4

+## Overall

+* Build a simple web app with a database
+* Follow an effective debugging process for database applications
+* Explain the basics of how databases work (e.g. tables, SQL, basic relationships)

+### Monday

+- Goal - Start looking at SQL
+	- Evidence - Began SQL Zoo.
+Progressed well barring issue with getting the round() function to work
+- Goal - Discuss weekend challenge with coack
+	- Evidence - Had a really interesting conversation regarding issues that I had had with the design and implementation of the project.
+This made things much clearer in my mind, and highlighted that there are often multiple ways of doing things and not necessarily one, simple answer

+### Tuesday

+- Goal - Discuss options for weekend challenges with coach and peer group
+	- discussed with peers
+- Goal - Ask peers about round() function
+	- no-one else had done it
+- Goal - Consolidate learning from previous day's pairing session
+	- combined with daily diary app.
+Worked really well
+- Goal - Look at REST
+- Goal - start working on the daily diary app